 |This article is part of the CoalSwarm coverage of India and coal.|

-The map below shows Janjgir district, Chhattisgarh, India but not the exact location of the project.
+The project is located at Godhna village.
+The map below shows the location of Godhna but not the exact location of the project.

 Sponsor: Karnataka Power Corporation

 Coordinates: 21.826445, 82.604828 (approximate)

 - Phase I: 2 x 800 MW